Rebuilding your tooth after its root canal treatment.

 The linked article above discusses “full cast crowns,” meaning all-metal ones.
 But there are other, more aesthetic appropriate crown options for molars too (scroll down on that page just a bit).

 Forces directed to teeth can cause cumulative effects.
 Generally, small initial cracks can grow in size due to continued exposure to heavy forces.
-So, in regard to your root canalled tooth and/or its neighbors, you should keep that in mind.
+So, in regard to your root-canalled tooth and/or its neighbors, you should keep that in mind.

 Like stated initially, you should bring up this issue with your dentist, the person that can evaluate your specific situation, so they can advise you one way or the other.
 Good luck.